 Offshore Helicopter Transportation in the Gulf of Mexico

-With more than 4,000 oil rigs operating in the Gulf of Mexico, helicopters serve an important role in transporting workers, supplies, and other essential needs to offshore rigs.
-As a faster means of transportation than sea vessels, they are an invaluable aid to the workers and crew who spend months at a time at sea.
+With more than 4,000 oil rigs operating in the Gulf of Mexico, helicopters serve an important role in transporting workers, supplies, and other essential needs.
+As a faster transportation than sea vessels, they are an invaluable aid to the workers and crew who spend months at a time at sea.
 However, they are also extremely prone to accidents.

 - Dangerous weather conditions

 Varying weather conditions in the Gulf of Mexico can make flying dangerous.
 Although the majority of accidents are attributed to pilot error, many of them also list adverse weather conditions as a contributing factor.
 Rain and gusty winds dramatically increase the risk of crashing, especially when attempting to land on the destination platform.
 When weather is harsh, it is even more important for crew members and pilots to exercise caution.
 In recent years, fatal accidents connected to weather conditions have greatly dropped thanks to new technology.

 Mechanical failure may also be to blame for an offshore helicopter accident.
 Regular maintenance is imperative to ensure that all instruments, equipment, and mechanisms function properly.
 If certain safety devices fail to work, it could lead to a devastating crash.
 It is also important that the destination rig maintains their own safety equipment, such as warning lights and communication devices so that the helicopters can transport their loads safely.
 Without taking the proper safety measure, even a small issue can lead to a major accident.